 The model of student assignments and assessments is different from what you might have encountered in other courses.
-There is a framework of required assignments but students will define the specific work they will do to demonstrate their knowledge and competence.
-Individual assessment plans will be developed with the student once the course has begun.
+There is a framework of required assignments but students will define the specific work they will do to complete them.

 Attendance & Participation